merative/acd-containers/src/pages/security/manage-access.md

           app: proxy
     # Launch a proxy as a deployment
     # use           - --set-xauthrequest=true option to send back the user info in the response to nginx or client
-    # http2 is disabled due to bugs found at load with http hangup errors
+    # http2 is disabled with the GODEBUG env var due to bugs found when under high load with http hangup errors
     # see https://catalog.redhat.com/software/containers/openshift4/ose-oauth-proxy/5cdb2133bed8bd5717d5ae64?container-tabs=gti
     - apiVersion: apps/v1
       kind: Deployment